With DataCamp Light, anyone can create an interactive learning platform for data science.

 }

-.
+- Payload: undefined.
 Triggered when a session is started.
-This happens the first time a user clicks within the exercise and when the session is restarted. submit
+This happens the first time a user clicks within the exercise and when the session is restarted.

-.
-Triggered when the student submitted code. feedback
+- Payload: { code: string }.
+Triggered when the student submitted code.

 More Examples